 This passage might be practised in the manner suggested below, the rests providing spots to release tension.
 During the crotchet rests in the right hand, ensure the wrist and whole arm is loose and floppy or free, before continuing, then you will know if you have released tension successfully.

 5. Practice on passages which don’t require a large hand stretch; if octaves or big chords feel strained, choose smaller triads as in the example above.
 It’s important to feel comfortable, not over stretched.
-Also, by giving a slight accent on the first beat of a passage or group (such as the first triad in the chordal group above), it’s possible to facilitate the movement required to play all three chords in the group with ease.
+Also, by giving a slight accent on the first beat of a passage or group, such as in the first triad in the chordal group above, it’s possible to facilitate the movement required to play all three chords in the group with ease.
 The action needed for the strong beat sets the motion rolling, helps to rotate the wrist, and keeps the arm and elbow soft and light too.
 As the wrist and arm become used to the feeling, so the breaks between each chord can be less and less, although it is always necessary to free the wrist very swiftly between groups of chords, ridding the arm of any tension before continuing.

 Speed will come eventually, when the wrist and arm feel able and willing to relax the muscles between passage work, then it will be possible to play longer sections without tiring.
 Once this aspect has been grasped, velocity and virtuosity will appear.